avanzzzi/hypy/README.md

 Look into https://github.com/FreeRDP/FreeRDP for more instructions.

 ## Configuration
-To configure Hypy, change the file 'hypy.conf'.
+To configure Hypy, create the file '~/.hypy.conf'.
+You can use hypy.conf.example that comes with the package to get a starting point or use the contents below.
 You must have write permissions to the path pointed by cache_file.
 These options can be overriden in the command line if needed.
 ```ini